git/git.github.io/rev_news/drafts/edition-101.md

   especially sexy, but I probably use it every single day and I find it extremely helpful.

-* Do you happen to have any memorable experience w.r.t contributing to the Git project?
+* Do you happen to have any memorable experience w.r.t. contributing to the Git project?
 If yes, could you share it with us?

   I still sometimes think back to when I posted my first patch series to